captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Henry, good morning.
-I was thinking, if we move the Turner piece later in the month— What?
 ---
+## JOHN:
+I was thinking, if we move the Turner piece later in the month… -- what?
+---
 ## HENRY:
 John.
 ---
 ## HENRY:
-It’s—I—I don’t know—I don’t know—
+It’s—I…I don’t know, I don’t know…
 ---
 ## JOHN:
 What is it?